grandeurkoe/python-gui-projects/README.md

 ### Day 018 - The Hirst Painting

 This project generates the hirst painting using the turtle module.
-Extract colors from image ('hirst_painting_2.jpg') using the colorgram module and use these colors to generate a hirst painting.
+Extract colors from an image ('hirst_painting_2.jpg') using the colorgram module and use these colors to generate a hirst painting.

 For a live version, go [here](https://replit.com/@grandeurkoe/the-hirst-painting-project?v=1) .